Dogma-Project/dogma-meta-server-js/README.md

-# Dogma Meta (Headless)
+# Dogma Meta (Server)

 **Dogma Meta** is a cross-platform, non-anonymous, privacy-oriented decentralized communication platform written in TypeScript.

 ## About package

-This package is a part of **Dogma Meta** Application, which is currently in active development.
-"Headless" is a standalone app to run on a server without GUI, like a service.
-You can control basic functions with REST API combined with SSE callback (Server-Sent Events);
+This package is a part of **Dogma Meta** Application, which is currently in active development. **Dogma Meta** (Server) is a standalone app to run on a server without GUI, like a web service.
+You can control basic functions via Websocket (Socket.IO) API.

 ## You can use **Dogma Meta** platform to: